What Is a Construction Project Manager? Roles, Skills, and Software Tools Explained

 Creating and Managing Bid Requests

-Construction PMs are involved in bidding which implies creating and managing bid requests, doing bid leveling, and communicating with subcontractors and vendors.
-In most cases, they participate in the construction project planning from the very beginning, although their involvement may vary from one project to the other.
+Construction PMs are involved in bidding, which implies creating and managing bid requests, doing bid leveling, and communicating with subcontractors and vendors.
+In most cases, they participate in the construction project planning from the very beginning, although their involvement may vary from one project to another.

 Recommended reading: